ahmedBou/php-Training-and-project/README.md

 # php-Training-and-project

-1. Key Concepts
+# 1. Key Concepts
-Explain the concept of Object Encapsulation
-Explain the concept of Inheritance in Object Oriented Programming Describe what a "method" is in Object Oriented Programming Describe what an attribute is in Object Oriented programming Interpret PHP documentation describing built in objects like DateTime Give examples of the use of "$this" in an object method Explain the concept of "static" in Object Oriented Programming Explain the concept of "constructor" in Object Oriented Programming
+Explain why we use PDO over other SQL libraries in PHP Give examples of "SQL Injection" and describe how PDO avoids SQL Injection Create an application that makes a connection to a MySQL database using PDO Describe how to create an ID/Password to give an application to database tables Create a simple PHP application that runs queries against a database Describe how errors are handled in the PDO library in PHP Demonstrate how to read log files in a PHP hosting environment